0davidog/CI_PP1_FlatByTheCemetery/README.md

   - Gallery section consists of a main menu page in which visitors can select from an option of 4 gallery collections, each on their own page.
   - For extra ease of navigation users are given a second navigation bar under the initial nav-bar that provides text links to the main gallery page and the four collection pages.
-  - The links are illustrated using specialy made thumbnail images that give a glimse of the artwork that will be inside each collection.
+  - The links are illustrated using specially made thumbnail images that give a glimse of the artwork that will be inside each collection.
 Plain text giving the links a title  such as 'Collection 01' sits on top of the thumbnails.

 ![Screenshot 2023-07-16 at 12-59-06 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/25c3ed43-f50c-4743-ac54-376699a61bb5)